 External Examiner for undergraduate and postgraduate taught level in the School of Divinity, History and Philosophy (for History), University of Aberdeen (1 October 2017 to 30 September 2021)

-External Examiner for medieval and early modern History, History and Politics division, University of Stirling (while employed at University of Strathclyde)
+External Examiner for medieval and early modern History, History and Politics division, University of Stirling (1 September 2014 to June 2016)

 Other Academic Activities